codinasion-archive/codinasion-programme/CONTRIBUTING.md

 Once your PR is merged, your contributions will be publicly visible on the [Codinasion](https://codinasion.web.app).

-Now that you are part of the  Codinasion community, see how else you can [contribute to the docs](/contributing/types-of-contributions.md).
+Now that you are part of the  Codinasion community, see how else you can [contribute to codinasion](/contributing/types-of-contributions.md).